OpenWaste/Open-Waste/back-end/README.md

 `py -m pip install -r requirements.txt`

-Create an .env file with a Django secret key assigned to the variable **SECRET_KEY** You can copy the env.eample file and rename it to .env.
-You can generate a secret key on https://djecrety.ir/
+Create an .env file with a Django secret key assigned to the variable **SECRET_KEY** You can copy the env.example file and rename it to .env You can generate a secret key on https://djecrety.ir/

 Run the server